elijahgreenstein/command-line-teaching/docs/source/tutorial/module.rst

 Set up a new module
 ============================================================

-In this tutorial, we will use the CLT toolkit to add a new module to our course.
+In this part of the tutorial, we will use the CLT toolkit to add a new module to our course.

 Add a module
 ------------------------------------------------------------